garys-esri/geodev-dc-labs/2016-11-runtime/exercises/Java/Exercise 1 Map and Scene.md

     private final AnchorPane anchorPane = new AnchorPane();
     ```

 1. Create a Java package called `resources` in your application.
 Go to [the images directory](../../images) of this repository and copy all of the images to your `resources` package.
+(Copying the images is easier if you clone this repo, or if you fork this repo and clone your fork.)
 Then instantiate a `Button` and two `ImageView` fields that reference the images you copied.
 Use the 3D `ImageView` for the Button.
 Be sure to import `javafx.scene.image.Image`, rather than some other `Image` class.
 (Note: you can use text buttons without the images if you prefer.)

     ```
     private final ImageView imageView_2d =